 1. Are Loaded With Fiber

 Both soluble and insoluble fibers are found in oats.
 Soluble fiber forms a gel-like substance when mixed with water in the GI tract, which can help slow down digestion and keep you feeling full longer (4).
 It can also make stool softer and easier to pass.
 Insoluble fiber helps add bulk to stool and prevents constipation (11).

 A high-fiber diet is also linked to a lower risk of heart disease, obesity, and type 2 diabetes (7).

 Studies have shown that eating oats can help lower LDL (bad) cholesterol levels and raise HDL (good) cholesterol levels.
 This is due to the beta-glucan fiber content in oats, which helps remove excess cholesterol from the body (1) (26).

 3. May Improve Blood Sugar Control

 Oats have a low glycemic index, meaning they don’t cause a quick spike in blood sugar levels.
-This is beneficial for people with diabetes or those who are trying to lose weight, as it helps regulate blood sugar and prevent overeating (20).
+This is beneficial for people with diabetes or those who are trying to lose weight, as it helps regulate blood sugar and may prevent cravings that lead to overeating (20).